Adolf Eichmann's capture: Identification

 Harel decided to send an experienced Shin Bet investigator, Zvi Aharoni, to Argentina.
 He arrived in Buenos Aires on 29 February 1960, accompanied by four assistants, including the Israeli embassy's military attaché in Argentina, Yitzhak Elron, and his wife Sarah.

 Additional confirmation of Eichmann's identity was obtained on 21 March 1960, when a celebration was observed at Klement's house.
 Reviewing Eichmann's file, the agents determined that this was the day Adolf and Veronica Eichmann were celebrating their 25th wedding anniversary.
 The ages of his wife and two eldest sons matched those of Vera, Nicholas, and Dieter Eichmann.
 On 3 April 1960, surveillance operatives managed to secretly photograph Eichmann near his new home.
-Based on the photographs and information gathered by Zvi Aharoni, it was decided that Eichmann had been reliably identified, and Harel began planning his abduction; however, final confirmation of identity was to be obtained during the capture operation.
+Based on the photographs and information gathered by Zvi Aharoni, it was decided that Eichmann had been reliably identified.
+However, final confirmation of identity was to be obtained only during the capture operation itself, and Harel began planning Eichmann's abduction.

 Preparation

 Capturing decision

 Having established Eichmann's location, the Israeli leadership decided to secretly transport him from Argentina to Israel.
 There was a concern that attempting to secure Eichmann's extradition would lead to his disappearance again.

 Post-1945 Argentina became a haven for Nazis.
 President Juan Perón, sympathetic to Adolf Hitler, not only turned a blind eye to the entry of numerous Germans with forged documents but actively facilitated their escape from Europe.
 Many former Nazis even found employment in the Argentine Armed Forces.

 By the time Perón was overthrown by a military junta in 1955, pro-Nazi sentiments in Argentina's elite, particularly in its security forces, remained strong.
 The likelihood of Eichmann's extradition was deemed very low by the Israelis, and no one wanted to risk losing the criminal again.
-Moreover, as Harel noted, Eichmann could be extradited to Germany, where, 15 years after the war, Nazis were receiving lenient sentences.
+Moreover, as Harel noted, Eichmann could be extradited to West Germany, where, 15 years after the war, Nazis were receiving lenient sentences.
 The Israelis feared that due to a tendency to forgive past crimes, Eichmann might escape justice entirely.

-The illegal transporting of Eichmann from Argentina to Israel was personally authorized by Israeli Prime Minister David Ben-Gurion.
+The transporting of Eichmann from Argentina to Israel was personally authorized by Israeli Prime Minister David Ben-Gurion.

 Planning and preparation

-The operation of Eichmann's capturing was personally led by Mossad director Isser Harel.
+Eichmann's capture was personally led by Mossad director Isser Harel.
 The operational group was headed by Rafi Eitan.
 All participants were volunteers, and all except Eitan had lost relatives during the war.
 The operatives were instructed to deliver Eichmann to Israel alive and unharmed.

 Planning began in late 1959, with direct preparations starting in April 1960.
-The following items were sent to Buenos Aires to four different addresses via three different airlines, packaged as innocuous parcels:
+The following items were sent to four different addresses in Buenos Aires via three different airlines, packaged as innocuous parcels: